tomj0101/lbtester/lbtester-go/README.md

         go mod tidy

 3 -  Building Go Binaries
-go build
+go build -o bin/

-Optimize the binary size, you can omit the symbol table, debug information and the DWARF symbol table by passing -s and -w to the Go linker go build -ldflags="-s -w" -o lbtester_go main.go
+Optimize the binary size, you can omit the symbol table, debug information and the DWARF symbol table by passing -s and -w to the Go linker go build -ldflags="-s -w" -o bin/ main.go

 4- Run the binary
 ./lbtester